eggnaut/da-vinci/README.md

 ## Quick start:

-Obviously, the first step would be to download the source code from this repository.
+Obviously, the first step would be to download the repository or from the latest release.
 Then, follow these steps:

 1. Copy the folder `EggEngine` into your project folder.
 2. In your Python file(s), add the following line: